Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Deep Eigenspace Network

 Following the establishment of the effective rank contraction caused by entangled bases, we now identify the optimal basis configuration.
-We posit that to maximize the representational capacity of the spectral layer, the basis must be strictly aligned with the geometry of the target signal manifold.
+To maximize the representational capacity of the spectral layer, the basis should be strictly aligned with the geometry of the target signal manifold.

 \begin{theorem}[\textbf{Optimality of the Output-Aligned Basis}] Let \( Y \in \mathbb{R}^{N \times d_h} \) be the snapshot matrix of the target physical states (the solution manifold), and let \( C_Y = \mathbb{E}[y y^\top] \) be the covariance operator of the target signals.
 Assume the spectral mixing layer seeks a rank-\( K \) approximation of the operator output.
 The projection error energy: